google/docsy/content/en/docs/Updating/_index.md

     $ git commit -m "Updating theme submodule"
     ```

-1. Push the commit to your project repo (by default this is your `origin` remote):
+1. Push the commit to your project repo.
+For example, run:

     ```
     $ git push origin master